huayu1998/react-portfolio-template/README.md

 ***Please take up to 1.5 minutes to read these task instructions aloud.***

-The blog page currently shows all posts with no way to filter them.
-Your task is to implement a keyword-based search feature using keywords from either the title or the preview content.
-T
+The blog page currently displays all posts without any filtering capability.
+Your task is to implement a keyword-based search feature that allows users to filter blog posts based on keywords found in either the title or the preview content.

+The search feature must meet the following requirements:

+* When a user enters one or more keywords that exist in the title or preview content of any blog post, the system should return all blog posts containing those keywords.
+* When a user enters keywords that do not match any blog post title or preview content, the system should display the message: "No blogs matched your search."

 #### Files to modify: